linuxdeepin/deepin-manual/manual-assets/community/deepin-terminal/en_US/index.md

 1. On the Terminal interface, select the content you want to search.
 2. Right-click to select **Search**.
 3. Select a search website.
-4. Your browser will pop up and start searching based on the content you select on the Terminal interface.
+4. Your browser will pop up and start searching based on the content selected on the Terminal interface.

 ### Copy/Paste ###